jgraham0325/land-register-api-docs/docs/api-documentation/V1.2/index.md

 downtime etc.) so to reconcile for missed Notifications you can use the Polling API endpoint to validate you have received notifications for all updated works.
 {: .govuk-body}

+**Contractors**
+{: .govuk-body}

+Contractors can use the Reporting API to extract data from the service both as JSON and CSV format.
+These endpoints allow you to extract most Work information efficiently for the organisation you are working on behalf of. swa_code parameters are available on the endpoints which can be used by contractors to provide the swa code of the promoter they are working on behalf of.
+{: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">